 These Are the Best Practices to Apply for Someone to Navigate the Recovery Process at Work:

 Seek support for your treatment team.
 Talk with them about specific challenges you anticipate and seek their advice in making a plan to deal with them.
-This can involve deciding who to confide in at work about your recovery process, how to handle lunch outings with colleagues, and how to interrupt negative thought patterns or triggers that could lead to eating disorder behavior during office hours.
+This can involve deciding who to confide in at work about your recovery process.
+And how to handle lunch outings with colleagues as well as how to interrupt negative thought patterns or triggers that could lead to eating disorder behavior during office hours.

-It is important to be cognizant of the people you surround yourself with: are they positive or do they constantly engage in negativity and complaining?
+It is important to be cognizant of the people you surround yourself with.
+Are they positive or do they constantly engage in negativity and complaining?
 Is there incessant diet talk or body-related discussions?
-Actively seek out relationships with co-workers with a positive outlook, and you’ll find it makes a tremendous impact on your mood, feelings of efficacy, and prevents feelings of shame, self-doubt and criticism that can trigger unhealthy coping mechanisms.
+Actively seek out relationships with co-workers with a positive outlook.
+You’ll find it makes a tremendous impact on your mood and feelings of efficacy.
+Also it can prevent feelings of shame, self-doubt and criticism that can trigger unhealthy coping mechanisms.